 The State of Maryland established the Maryland Multi-Payer Patient-Centered Medical Home (MMPP) in response to legislation passed in 2010.
-The Maryland Health Care Commission (MHCC) is providing 53 selected practices with education and technical assistance to help them transform into PCMHs.
-MHCC is interested in learning whether the MMPP can improve healthcare quality, and consequently, health outcomes, while reducing costs of care.
-The evaluation will also assess the practice transformation process and the benefits received by practices from shared savings.
-The IMPAQ team is using a pre/post, mixed methods evaluation design that consists of three parts to assess: 1) access, quality, utilization, disparities and cost outcomes, using administrative data; 2) implementation and practice transformation, using interviews, site visits and administrative data; and 3) satisfaction among patients and providers, using existing survey instruments.
+The Maryland Health Care Commission (MHCC) provided 53 selected practices with education and technical assistance to help them transform into PCMHs.
+MHCC was interested in learning whether the MMPP can improve healthcare quality, and consequently, health outcomes, while reducing costs of care.
+The evaluation also assessed the practice transformation process and the benefits received by practices from shared savings.
+The IMPAQ team used a pre/post, mixed methods evaluation design that consisted of three parts to assess: 1) access, quality, utilization, disparities and cost outcomes, using administrative data; 2) implementation and practice transformation, using interviews, site visits and administrative data; and 3) satisfaction among patients and providers, using existing survey instruments.

 IMPAQ hypothesized that participating practices will 1) improve access to and increase quality of care; 2) increase patient, provider, and staff satisfaction; 3) reduce health disparities; 4) decrease the utilization of costly services; and 5) lower payer costs of care.